Some information below for ‘Visitors To Chelsea’ for our home games to help make your trip a little easier.

-If you have no alternative than to drive in then you might find the JustPark website helpful.
+If you have no alternative than to drive in then you might find the JustPark and YourParking Space websites helpful.

-Note: The Fulham Road is closed and hour before and after kick off from Fulham Broadway shops up the petrol station the other side of the ground, this in turn makes the surrounding roads very busy at these times, keep clear of this area if you are thinking of driving near the ground!
+Note: The Fulham Road is closed at least an hour and a half before kick off and, an hour after the final whistle, from Fulham Broadway shops up the petrol station the other side of the ground, this in turn makes the surrounding roads very busy at these times, keep clear of this area if you are thinking of driving near the ground!

 Our advise is always to park outside the Capital and get the underground train into the Fulham Broadway / Earls Court area.